 Can I meet the victim’s family?

 Possibly.
-We plan on having more exhibits of The Faces Project.
-We invite the artist and the victim’s families to the openings.
+We exhibit our quilts in several states each year.
+We invite the artist and the victims’ families to the openings.
 Please include a business card or your contact information along with your portrait.
 We will pass your contact information on the victim’s family if you wish.

 I know someone whose child was a victim of gun violence.
 Who do I contact to have their portrait done?